supersimplesuper/docs/website/docs/software_partners/how_to_guides/create_an_employer/index.md

 # Creating and working with employers

 One of the core concepts in SuperAPI is that of an employer.
-The employer entity represents the owner of a business and as such, all actions related to a business will involved this employer entity in some form.
+The employer entity represents the owner of a business and as such, all actions related to a business will involve this employer entity in some form.
 In your system this may be called a "business" or "organisation" but the concept is the same.

 Some of the actions in SuperAPI that require an employer are: